 Lifestyle and Attractions

-Named Eastern America’s Highest Town, Beech Mountain Resort is home to 17 slopes with 98 skiable acres.
-The resort also features a vertical drop of over 830 feet and receives an average of 84 inches of snow each year.
+Named Eastern America’s Highest Town, Beech Mountain Resort is one of the best places to ski in North Carolina.
+Home to 17 slopes with 98 skiable acres, the resort also features a vertical drop of over 830 feet and receives an average of 84 inches of snow each year.
 Beyond skiing, residents and visitors can participate in snow tubing, snowboarding, and ice skating.

 The summer months are just as busy as the winter months in Beech Mountain.
 Avid mountain bikers will be in heaven with 12 trails spanning 18 miles throughout the town of Beech Mountain and Emerald Outback.
 Home to the 2013 and 2014 US Cycling Collegiate National Championship, Emerald Outback is a great spot for mountain biking, hiking and running.

 Located within 35 minutes of Beech Mountain are popular destinations like Grandfather Mountain, Tweetsie Railroad, and the Blue Ridge Parkway.